 Most of us are worried when we put on that little extra weight.
-Recently, a one of my pals came to me cribbing “Hey!
-I have put on oodles of weight.
-I tried every possible diet… but nothing seems to work on her! she was desperate that I do something for her.
+Recently, one of my pals came to me cribbing about her weight gain. she said that she had tried every possible diet… but nothing seems to work on her! she was desperate that I do something for her.

 Amidst listening to her cribs and complaints, I noticed that she looked absolutely dull and was feeling terribly lethargic.
 It seemed like someone’s sucked all the energy out of her.
 A detailed conversation with her led me to discover that she was over-exerting herself at work and ending up binge-eating to counter stress.

-These toxins includes waste products that result from normal cell activity, such as ammonia, and also the chemicals that we consume almost daily through air, water and food like flavoured enhancers, food colours, pesticides, and preservatives.
+These toxins include waste products that result from normal cell activity, such as ammonia, and also the chemicals that we consume almost daily through the air, water and food like flavoured enhancers, food colours, pesticides and preservatives.
 A cumulative load of these toxins is known to slow down the body metabolism which in turn results in weight gain and other health-related issues such as indigestion, impaired immune function, low energy levels, lethargy, fatigue, poor concentration, headache, dull skin and so on.

-Body has its own ways of detoxifying itself.
-Liver is the main organ which has detoxification as its primary function.
+The body has its own ways of detoxifying itself.
+The liver is the main organ which has detoxification as its primary function.
 The other organs like intestine, kidneys, lungs, skin and blood work together with the liver to ensure that toxins are transformed into less harmful substances and excreted from the body via urine, stools, sweat or breath.

 Detox foods include the ones that are power packed with vitamins, minerals, antioxidants, fibre and water.
 The antioxidants neutralize the toxic free radicals that are generated due to stress, excessive exercise, air pollution, etc. whereas fibre and water draw out and eliminate toxins by increasing the frequency of bowel movements and urination.